Chencharl/vigilant-funicular/README.md

 ## 📃 Files
 README: Summarizes the approach, experiments, and results for this project.\
 code_file.py: Full script with dataset loading, LoRA model setup, training, evaluation, and test prediction.
 Outputs final accuracy and a CSV file for submission.\
-Project2.ipynb: Contains the final version of the model with the best performance.
-Due to file size, download and run this file to reproduce the results.
+Project2.ipynb: Notebook version of `code_file.py` with identical code and included results.
+Due to file size, please download and run this file locally to reproduce the results.
 Modification_Record.txt: Brief log of key changes during model development.